 Article 2.1(c) is just one goal within the Paris Agreement for addressing climate change.
 To effectively operationalize it, it must be considered within the context of the whole agreement — especially its other finance goals.

-For example, negotiators and other stakeholders like research organizations and academia are examining the complementarity of Article 2.1(c) and the new collective quantified goal (NCQG) that must be established by COP29 in 2024.
-NCQG will set a new finance objective that goes beyond developed nations’ current goal of providing a collective $100 billion in climate finance annually.
-However, while Article 2.1(c) refers to allfinancial flows for countries that signed the Paris Agreement, the NCQG is specific to finance support to developing countries
+For example, negotiators and other stakeholders like research organizations and academic institutions are examining the complementarity of Article 2.1(c) and the new collective quantified goal (NCQG).
+Agreed to at COP29 in Baku, the NCQG is a new finance objective that goes beyond developed nations’ goal of providing a collective $100 billion in climate finance annually.
+However, while Article 2.1(c) refers to all financial flows for countries that signed the Paris Agreement, the NCQG is specific to finance that supports developing countries.

-Importantly, the mandate to adopt NCQG states that the new goal must take into account developing countries’ needs and priorities.
-Developing countries have reiterated their concern that Article 2.1(c) discussions could draw the NCQG conversations away from this focus and instead towards domestic policy and finance flow shifts, or include conditionalities or barriers to access financial support.
+Importantly, the mandate to adopt the NCQG states that the new goal must consider developing countries’ needs and priorities.
+Developing countries have reiterated their concern that Article 2.1(c) discussions could draw the NCQG conversations away from this focus and toward domestic policy and finance flow shifts, or lead to conditionalities or barriers to access financial support.

 What to Watch at Future COPs

-Article 2.1(c) was addressed on several fronts at COP28 in Dubai, including as part of the Global Stocktake, in reports prepared by the SCF, and in outcomes of the Sharm el-Sheikh dialogue.
+Article 2.1(c) was addressed on several fronts at previous COPs, including as part of the Global Stocktake, in reports prepared by the SCF and in outcomes of the Sharm el-Sheikh dialogue.

-In addition, developed countries have suggested an agenda item focused on Article 2.1 (c), as well as a dedicated work program within the UNFCCC.
+At COP28, developed countries suggested an agenda item focused on Article 2.1 (c), as well as a dedicated work program within the UNFCCC.
 Developing countries, however, expressed skepticism about this approach, on the basis that a focus on 2.1(c) could “lead to developed countries shying away from their commitments and obligations” to provide financial support to vulnerable nations.
-This concern was also expressed at COP27.
+This concern was also expressed the year before at COP27.